You need an Oplane account with at least one threat model and access to a Miro board where you want to visualize your security architecture.

 Security requirements

-A second frame contains Miro cards for each security requirement from your threat model:
+A second frame contains Miro cards for each security requirement from your threat model:- Each card shows the requirement title, severity, implementation status, description, and rationale.

 - Color-coded tags indicate severity level (Critical, High, Medium, Low) and current state (e.g., Open, In Progress, Resolved).